helmutstrasser/phpstorm-phpcsfixer-docker/README.md

 /usr/local/bin/docker exec container-name /usr/bin/php vendor/friendsofphp/php-cs-fixer/php-cs-fixer --config=.php-cs-fixer.php "$@"
 ```

 Change paths according to your project.
-As you can see we use paths that can easily apply for any project.
+Use paths that can easily apply for any project.
 The custom
-paths are located within the external file (.php-cs-fixer-helper) and can be changed for the particular project.
+path is located within the external file (.php-cs-fixer-helper) and can be changed for the particular project.

 Here comes the first banana skin.
 It looks like php-cs-fixer can not be run with docker compose.
 Use docker exec, followed by the name of the docker container!<br>